 EEG’s have been used in concussion research for decades and eo NuroCHEK is cleared by the US FDA for use as an EEG.
-Research is now underway to secure FDA clearance as an aid to concussion diagnosis.
-After FDA review, the next goal is to receive TGA clearance, anticipated towards the end of 2022.
+Research is now underway to secure FDA clearance as an aid in the diagnosis and monitoring of concussion.
+After FDA review, the next goal is to receive TGA clearance, anticipated in October 2023.

 The NuroCHEK System is currently FDA cleared to record, measure, analyse, and display brain electrical activity through EEGs during the generation of visual evoked potentials.